Pedestria/vortex-rtde/package/README.md

 export {exampleFunc} /*vortexExpose*/
 ```

-Vortex will expose export so other JS file can accsess it.
+Vortex will expose export so other JS files can access it.

 ### vortexRetain